OOPs Concepts in Java: Encapsulation, Abstraction, Inheritance, Polymorphism

 }

-In this Java example, objects from subclasses ('Circle' and 'Rectangle') are assigned to a superclass reference ('Shape'), and method calls on these references dynamically invoke the overridden 'draw' method in the corresponding subclass, printing "Drawing a circle" and "Drawing a rectangle" as a result.
+In this example in the Java Compiler, objects from subclasses ('Circle' and 'Rectangle') are assigned to a superclass reference ('Shape'), and method calls on these references dynamically invoke the overridden 'draw' method in the corresponding subclass, printing "Drawing a circle" and "Drawing a rectangle" as a result.

 Output